Lisa del Giocondo: Marriage and later life

 On March 5, 1495, 15-year-old Lisa married 29-year-old Francesco di Bartolomeo del Giocondo, an ambitious cloth and silk merchant, becoming his second wife.
 (Note: By traditional accounts, Francesco married Tommasa Villani after Camilla Rucellai died.
 Kemp and Pallanti say that no documents support this other marriage nor does the timeline allow it.
 Hales reports the same from a meeting with Pallanti.)
 Her age at marriage was around the norm for Florentine women of the time, who often married men ten or more years their senior.
 Because her father had not participated in the custom of saving cash at a daughter's birth that compounded interest for dowries, Lisa's dowry was land: her father's most valuable property in Chianti, the San Silvestro farm near her family's country home, which lies between Castellina and San Donato in Poggio, near two farms later owned by Michelangelo.
 The farm was valued at 400 florins, and its contents at 170 florins.
 (Note: Journalist Dianne Hales writes that no cash was involved.
 Lisa's dowry has been reported incorrectly at 170 florins, which Hales writes was the value of the farm's furnishing and contents.)
 The modest dowry may be a sign that the Gherardini family was not wealthy at the time.
 Art historian Frank Zöllner says the dowry's small size lends reason to think Francesco may have had true affection for Lisa.

 Neither poor nor among the most well-to-do in Florence, the couple lived a comfortable middle-class life.
-Historian Donald Sassoon says they were upwardly mobile and were among the city's nouveau riches.
+Historian Donald Sassoon says they were upwardly mobile and were among the city's nouveaux riches.
 Lisa's marriage may have increased her social status because her husband's family may have been richer than her own.
-Francesco is thought to have benefited because Gherardini is an "old name".
+Francesco is thought to have benefited because Gherardini was an "old name".
 They lived in shared accommodation until March 5, 1503, when Francesco was able to buy a house next door to his family's old home in the Via della Stufa.
 Leonardo is thought to have begun painting Lisa's portrait the same year.
 Lisa lived in the "Casa grande" on Via della Stufa for nearly fifty years.